On safari in East Africa - Is it everything it's cracked up to be?

 Gavin Brown, one of our esteemed 'safari designers' (aka travel consultants), joined the club and visited Tanzania on an educational safari in June.
 I was very impatient to chat to him about his trip and see his pics (Tanzania is SO on my bucket list!).
 More than anything, I wanted to know whether: a) it lived up to his expectations, and b) how it compares to other safari destinations – particularly those in the south.

-“I was impressed and see why it's on our radar when guests enquire about East African safaris.
-Its close proximity to Arusha, Ngorongoro Crater and Serengeti make it a popular option.
+Gavin: "I was impressed and see why it's on our radar when guests enquire about East African safaris.
+Its close proximity to Arusha, Ngorongoro Crater, and Serengeti makes it a popular option.
 It is known for huge herds of elephants and, between June and November which is the dry season, the elephants go to the Silale Swamp which still has water in the dry months.
-We could already see big herds of elephants in the swamp area which is more like a vlei.
+We could already see big herds of elephants in the swamp area which is more like a vlei."

-“It was great to see the place of the famous tree-climbing lions that the others had told me about.
+Gavin: "It was great to see the place of the famous tree-climbing lions that the others had told me about.
 They spend most of the day chilling out on the branches of Acacia trees.
 It's also known for its flamingos.
 It's very beautiful with different vegetation which makes it interesting.
-It's a small national park that can be covered in a day - or even half a day, if time is an issue.
+It's a small national park that can be covered in a day - or even half a day if time is an issue."

 "There is far much more to the migration.
 It's not an exact science.
 For example, the week before we arrived, the migration herd was meant to move from the Seronera [central area of Serengeti] to the western corridor, but they decided to go north instead.
 Then quite unexpectedly, it rained in the Seronera (which is not seasonal in mid-June) and about half the herd came back, which fortunately coincided with our safari and was amazing.

-“It was very special staying at a tented camp, being surrounded by herds of wildebeest throughout the night and hearing lions and hyenas close by.
+Gavin: "It was very special staying at a tented camp, being surrounded by herds of wildebeest throughout the night, and hearing lions and hyenas close by.
 In fact, while we were having dinner one night, a herd stampeded past the mess tent; it lasted about a minute.
 It was incredible.

-“In The Serengeti, I feel that it would not be complete without experiencing tented accommodation, even if it's just for one night.
-I know some people have strong aversions to bugs and insects, but I would never have experienced what I did, if I had only stayed in a lodge."
+Gavin: "In the Serengeti, I feel that it would not be complete without experiencing tented accommodation, even if it's just for one night.
+I know some people have strong aversions to bugs and insects, but I would never have experienced what I did if I had only stayed in a lodge."

-“I can now see why East Africa is a world class safari destination.
+Gavin: "I can now see why East Africa is a world-class safari destination.
 Personally, I have never experienced a safari like I did in the Serengeti and I look forward to also being able to recommend it to our overseas guests."